DonovanGriffin27/BinaryWorkshop/pwntools/pwnbabies.md

 The **vulnerable function** is the **'fgets()'** because at the start of the program the chracter arrays is to store **32** bites however, the **'fgets()'** function is reading **64 bites**.
 This will cause  a **BUFFER OVERFLOW**.

 ## Exploitation Procedure
 To exploit this vulnerability, weknew we had to **overwrate 'name.check'**.
-0x41414141 dislpays a long series of the letter **'A'** so we simply entered a **'AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA'** when the program asked for a name.
-This cause the message in the **'flag.txt' to successfully display**.
+0x41414141 dislpays a long series of the letter **'A'** so we simply entered **'AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA'** when the program asked for a name.
+This cause the message in the **'flag.txt' to successfully display** because our input was longer than **32 characters** .